nickzoic/nick.zoic.org/art/smooth-move-taming-trajectories-with-smoothstep/index.md

 No matter how large or complicated the movement is, we assume it takes 1 second.

 This is obviously problematic.
-The physical system we're working with has limitations.
+Our smooth curves and transitions have gotten rid of the discontinuities but the physical system we're working with has limitations.

 For example if we're dealing with a typical stepper actuated linear stage:

 * position `$ x $` is limited by the length of the device's threaded axis